 How to Work Out Your Ideal Dosage

 Below we explain how to find out your optimal dose of CBD using CBD tincture or oil drops placed under the tongue every hour for several hours.
-You need to hold the drops under your tongue for 30 seconds or so, to allow the CBD to enter your bloodstream via capillaries under your tongue.
+You need to hold the drops under your tongue for at least 90 seconds (the longer the better), to allow the CBD to enter your bloodstream via capillaries under your tongue.

 This method of administration usually allows you to start feeling the therapeutic effects of the CBD anywhere between 20 and 40 minutes after dosing, which is important for this particular exercise as you will be monitoring and altering your own dosage every single hour during the trial.

 Have a piece of paper and a pen handy, so you can keep note of your hourly dosage increases, as well as make a quick note on how you’re feeling, including any beneficial and adverse effects you notice.
 The easiest way to do this is to rate your symptom relief on a scale of one to 10, as well as how you feel on a scale of one to 10.

 Step 1 – Take a 1mg dose of CBD and after one hour make a note of how you feel

 Step 2 – If you feel the same, take a 2mg dose of CBD, and after another hour has passed, make a note of how you feel

 Step 3 – If you still feel the same, take a 3mg dose of CBD and again, after one hour, rate how you feel

 Step 4 – Continue increasing your dose each hour, until you start to feel your desired effects

 Step 5 – Once you hit your sweet spot, add up the total milligrams of CBD you’ve taken in the last four hours